 Frontrunner in International Business School Rankings

 With the University of St.Gallen (HSG), you are choosing a renowned business school with a first-class executive education programme.
 The HSG regularly occupies top positions in business school rankings, such as the Financial Times Ranking for European business schools.
-Other important evaluations, such as the CHE and Handelsblatt Rankings, confirm our reputation as one of the best business schools in German-speaking Europe, in Europe as a whole and in the world.
+Other important evaluations, such as Wirtschaftswoche, confirm our reputation as one of the best business schools in German-speaking Europe, in Europe as a whole and in the world.
 This type of business school ranking provides information about a business school’s international prestige.

 Financial Times European Business School Ranking

 The Financial Times Business School Ranking is the most important ranking of executive education programmes at European business schools.
-In the 2018 Financial Times Ranking of European business schools, the HSG was ranked fourth place among the best business schools – internationally.
+In the 2020 Financial Times Ranking of European business schools, the HSG was ranked 7th place among the best business schools – internationally.

 The Master’s programme Strategy and International Management (SIM-HSG) is listed in first place in the Financial Times Ranking as the world’s best management major.
 Our Master’s in Finance programme is also listed under the world’s ten best business Master’s degrees.

 Moreover, our postgraduate executive education programmes occupy frontrunner positions in the Financial Times Ranking for business schools in Europe and worldwide.
 These include the Master’s in Business Administration (MBA) and high-quality Executive MBA programmes.
-In the current ranking of the world’s best executive MBA programmes, the HSG Executive MBA comes in in sixth place in the category of “career progress”.
+In the current ranking of the world’s best executive MBA programmes, its full-time MBA ranked 18th and the Executive MBA ranked 20th (EMBA).